-You need to know what you own in your divorce.
+You need to know what you own in your divorce mediation in Oregon.
 Just as important, though, you need to know what each asset’s value is in your divorce.
 The problem (for some) is that it’s difficult to know what you truly own in our debt-ridden world.

-Real Property.
-What is real property?
-Real property is a legal term for real estate.
+Real property: Real property is a legal term for real estate.
 If you have a mortgage on your home, you still own the home… you just also have a loan on it.
 If you rent/lease, you do not own real estate.
 In addition to a personal residence, many of my clients also own rentals and/or business real property.

-Personal Property.
-Personal property is all the tangible and intangible stuff that you own that is not real property.
+Personal property: Personal property is all the tangible and intangible stuff that you own that is not real property.
 If you own a vehicle, but you owe money to a bank, you own a vehicle.
 For some reason, many clients think the bank owns the vehicle, but this assumption is wrong.
 You own the vehicle.
-Other personal property items are: bank accounts, retirement accounts, furniture, art, jewelry, tools, guns, etc.
+Other personal property items include:

-What is the value that a third disinterested party (i.e. not your good friend or family who wants to give you a good deal) would pay for your property?
+Step one.
+What is the value that a disinterested third party (i.e. not your good friend or family who wants to give you a good deal) would pay for your property?
 I am calling this the value.

 Value – loan = equity value.
 So, if the Tesla is worth $39,000.00, but the loan is $42,000.00, then the Tesla isn’t worth anything.
 Zero.
 Nadda.